JustKonrad/JustKonrad/README.md

 Currently working as a System & Network Administrator Intern while building cloud and DevOps projects.

+Building hands-on cloud and automation projects in personal labs and school projects.

 ## 🌍 Location
 📍 Paris, France
 ➡️ Moving to Warsaw, Poland by September/October 2026